 This will work in both cases if your PC is activated using a key or have a digital license.

 If the above methods aren’t working for you, it is recommended to use a third-party tool.
 One such tool is KeyFinder by Magical Jelly Bean.
 The tool is lightweight, and the publisher is verified by Microsoft.

 - Now you will see the CD key listed here.

 That’s it!
-This way you can get the product key embedded in system firmware.
+This way, you can get the product key embedded in the system firmware.

 If you bought at laptop with pre-activated version of Windows 10 then most probably it will be a digital license, manufacture will embed the key in system UEFI/BIOS.
 Such keys are not transferable.

 For digital license – You don’t need to supply the product key to activate Windows 10 or Windows 11 on same PC, just link your Microsoft account to Windows 10 before upgrade.

 Other Ways to Get Windows 10 Product Key